Mattress shopping can be a daunting affair. If you look online, there are thousands of mattresses to consider. Where are you even supposed to start?

 I also lay down on both mattresses and asked Marten to move around on the other side of the mattress.
 He got into bed, rolled around and changed positions, and I did not feel too many of his movements on either mattress.

-All in all, both the Mint and Casper handle motion transfer quite well and should both work for couples who don’t want to be disturbed by their partner’s movements.
+All in all, both the Mint and Casper handle motion transfer quite well and should be good mattresses for couples.

 See how the Mint deals with motion transfer in the video below.